microsoft/Application-Insights-Workbooks/Documentation/Contributing.md

 # How to make changes (add, modify templates)

-1. clone the repo, if you haven't already. if you have already, `git checkout master` and `git pull` to make sure you are up to date
+1. clone the repo, if you haven't already.
+If you have already, `git checkout master` and `git pull` to make sure you are up to date
 2. create a new branch `git checkout -b nameOfNewBranch`
 3. create a folder in the `Workbooks` folder, or find an existing category folder if you are making a new category
 4. within that folder, create a new folder for your new workbook.
 Put your .workbook and settings.json file there.